Bruxism: How do I stop grinding my teeth? Is there something I can do to help with the effects of griding?

-A dental examination at your Summerlin Dental office can assist in identifying the indicators of teeth grinding and jaw clenching.
+A dental examination at your Summerlin Dental office can assist in identifying the indicators of bruxism and jaw clenching.

-It is possible that we will wear down our teeth over time if we grind or clench more than nature intended, and that our jaw muscles will grow tired and stiff as a result.
+It is possible that we will wear down our teeth over time if we have bruxism and grind or clench more than nature intended, and that our jaw muscles will grow tired and stiff as a result.

 The jaw joints (also known as the temporomandibular joints or TMJ) that connect the lower jaw to the skull are equipped with a disc that aids in the regulation of the way the jaw joints move and rotate.

 Discs can become deformed or displaced, which can result in clicking, decreased function, and discomfort.